-Maggie looks like she has a ‘go faster’ stripe down her back – you can’t see it so well on Henry because of his colouring.
+Maggie looked like she had a ‘go faster’ stripe down her back – you can’t see it so well on Henry because of his colouring but the fact that he’s 16 years old and still going strong speaks for itself!
 Their fur is wonderful and soft, they are very healthy and have very good immunity.
-They both seem to be so much happier, calmer, certainly healthier and we rarely have to go to the vets for treatments.
+The pups and Henry all love their food and are really healthy and we rarely have to go to the vets for treatments.
 We don’t give any of the treats that you see in supermarkets, we give natural based products and home made biscuits.
 And now for more good news – it’s actually far cheaper!!

 When we’d got the diet sorted, we had a further consultation with Sue who had obtained Maggie’s records from the previous vets and was astounded by the amount of illness Maggie and suffered, and how many drugs had been given to such a young dog – again with the best intentions.
 They did tests on her and discovered that she had an Underactive Thyroid which manifests with lethargy and ulceration of the ears.
 They traced back these symptoms to the first vaccinations.